mattermost/mattermost-developer-documentation/site/content/contribute/webapp/redux/actions.md

 }
 ```

-They are created by functions called action creators.
+Actions are created by functions called action creators.
 In regular Redux, this function will take some arguments and return an action representing how the store should be changed.
 Something to note with Mattermost Redux is that we typically refer to the action creators as the "actions" themselves since there's often a single action creator for a given type of action.

 ```typescript
 function selectChannel(channelId: string) {